department-of-veterans-affairs/vagov-content/pages/disability/how-to-file-claim/evidence-needed/fully-developed-claims.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="claim-increased">Increased Claim—a claim for more compensation for a disability that we’ve already determined to be service connected and that’s gotten worse</button>
 <div id="claim-increased" class="usa-accordion-content">

-You'll need to submit current medical evidence that shows your disability has gotten worse.
+You'll need to submit current medical or lay evidence that shows your disability has gotten worse and affects your ability to work.

 </div>
 </li>